AIPI540/AIPI540-Deep-Learning-Applications/README.md

 # AIPI 540: Deep Learning Applications
 Welcome to the GitHub repo for AIPI 540: Deep Learning Applications at Duke University.
 This repo accompanies the Deep Learning Applications course, which is part of [Duke's AI Master of Engineering program](ai.meng.duke.edu).
 The Spring 2022 section is taught by [Jon Reifschneider](https://ai.meng.duke.edu/faculty/jon-reifschneider).
 Please see the course Sakai site for the course syllabus.

+This course contains three modules on the key areas of application of deep learning: computer vision, natural language processing, and recommendation systems.
+Each module begins with a discussion of the theory behind the main techniques and architectures used in the application area and why they work, following by hands-on exploration of the key applications in Python.
+Students complete a team project during each module as well as an individual course-long project which culminates in a prototype web app incorporating deep learning.

+This repo contains demo code examples which accompany the course.
+If you are in the course or following along with the code examples, the course sessions follow this order:
+- Week 1: Infra setup and intro to neural networks
+- Weeks 2-5: Computer vision
+- Weeks 6-9: Natural language processing
+- Weeks 10-12: Recommendation systems

 ## Repo Organization
 This repository contains the following directories:
 - **0_infra_setup**: contains cheat sheet instructions and code examples for setting up deep learning VMs on the major cloud platforms